Himanshi305/Revel/README.md

-This is my first reactJS+tailwind project if you find any mistake please let me know!
+Code using ReactJS, Tailwind CSS and Framer Motion,if you have any issue or have any suggestions let me know!.